gchq/sleeper/docs/01-getting-started.md

 Getting started
 ===============

+There are 2 ways of deploying Sleeper and interacting with an instance.
+The first way is to deploy to the cloud using AWS.
+If you do not wish to start spending money on cloud infrastructure, the second way is to deploy to a LocalStack container on your machine.
+This has limited functionality but will allow you to deploy an instance, ingest some files, and run reports and scripts against the instance.

+## Deploy to LocalStack

+See the documentation on [deploying to localstack](10-deploy-to-localstack.md) for more information.

+## Deploy to AWS

 The easiest way to deploy an instance of Sleeper and interact with it is to use the "system test" functionality.
 This deploys a Sleeper instance with a simple schema, and writes some random data into a table in the instance.
 You can then use the status scripts to see how much data is in the system, run some example queries, and view logs to help understand